hechth/dpath_gae/README.md

 *  Install [tensorflowCC](https://github.com/FloopCZ/tensorflow_cc).
 *  Install Qt5 v5.9.5

+## How To?

+### Create a Custom Dataset?
+The examples contained in this repository don't come with a publicly available dataset, but with multiple tools to create a dataset in the required layout.
+All tools required to create a matching dataset are collected [here](tools/dataset).

+The dataset required to train the models are expected to consist of fixed size image patches with 3 channel float data and a class label.

+Steps to create a custom dataset:
+1. Collect the filenames of the image files in a tfrecords dataset using [this](tools/dataset/CollectFilenamesInDataset.py) script.
+1.1.
+Make sure that all images are stored in a similar pattern where all filenames can be collected using a python glob expression.
+1.2.
+Make sure all image files are in one of the supported formats.
+For a list of supported image formats see [here](packages/Tensorflow/Image/Image.py).
+1.3.
+Make sure all images have moderate size (width < 10k, height < 10k)
+2. Run the [preprocessing script](tools/dataset/preprocess_image_filenames_dataset.py) to load the collected image files, assign a label to them and store tiles as a binary tfrecords file.
+2.1.

 ## Usage: JSON Configuration Files

 Models are defined using json configuration files which are passed to the program which creates the respective tf.estimator model and the operations required for training etc.